 A small number of key signalling pathways collaborate to confer stem-cell properties to cells, and the Wnt/beta-catenin pathway is a prototypic example for such a pathway.
-Wnt/beta-catenin signalling plays important roles in embryonic development and adult organ homeostasis.
+Wnt/beta-catenin signalling plays important roles in embryonic development, regeneration and adult organ homeostasis.
 It is dysregulated in a number of different cancer types, most prominently in colorectal cancers, the vast majority of which bear mutations in components of the pathway.

 At the same time, stem and most cancer cells rely on active telomerase to prevent erosion of their telomeres and maintain their unlimited replicative potential.
 Recent findings show that Wnt/beta-catenin signalling and telomere homeostasis are closely intertwined at multiple levels and form an integrated self-renewal programme, relevant to normal tissue regeneration, ageing and cancer.

 The poly(ADP-ribose)polymerase (PARP) tankyrase both promotes Wnt/beta-catenin signalling and is essential for normal telomere extension in humans, thereby providing an important link between both processes.